L0oter1/AI-Learning/README.md

 # AI-Learning

+# Introduction

-# I followed a tutorial to implement NEAT-python Evolutionary AI to flappy bird.
+## I followed a tutorial to implement NEAT-python Evolutionary AI to flappy bird.